 - Anesthesia– induction, maintenance, monitoring, & recovery of patients, clean / maintain anesthesia equipment

 - Surgery– Surgical prep, doctor assistance, clean, sterilize, and maintain all surgical instruments and OR equipment

-- Dentistry– Provide patient dental care, ultrasonic cleaning and polishing, assist doctor with dental surgery, take dental radiographs
+- Dentistry– Provide patient dental care, ultrasonic cleaning, and polishing, assist the doctor with dental surgery, take dental radiographs

 - Radiology– positioning patients and taking radiographs, submitting for consults